sframe-wg/sframe/draft-omara-sframe.md

 |R|LEN  |0| KID |    CTR... (length=LEN)          |
 +-+-+-+-+-+-+-+-+---------------------------------+
 ~~~~~

-Frame counter byte length (LEN): 3bits
-     The frame counter length in bytes (1-8).
-Key id (KID): 3 bits
-     The key id (0-7).
-Frame counter (CTR): (Variable length)
-     Frame counter value up to 8 bytes long.
+{: title="SFrame header with short KID" }

-if X flag is 1 then KLEN is the length of the key (KID), that is found after the SFrame header metadata byte.
-After the key id (KID), the frame counter (CTR) will be found in the next LEN bytes:
+if X flag is 1 then KLEN is the length of the key (KID).
+The KID is encoded in the KLEN bytes following the metadata byte, and the counter (CTR) is encoded in the next LEN bytes:

 ~~~~~
  0 1 2 3 4 5 6 7